reagro/carob/README.md

 ### Contribute

-Carob is the *Extract, transform, and load* (ETL) framework supported by [CGIAR](https://www.cgiar.org/initiative/excellence-in-agronomy/), but contributons are welcome from anyone.
-Contributions can be made via pull-requests.See these [preliminary guidelines](https://github.com/reagro/carob/wiki/Guidelines).
+Carob is the *Extract, transform, and load* (ETL) framework supported by [CGIAR](https://www.cgiar.org/initiative/excellence-in-agronomy/).
+Contributions are welcome from anyone, and they can be made via pull-requests.
+You can also raises issues on this github site.
+See these [preliminary guidelines](https://github.com/reagro/carob/wiki/Guidelines).
 A good place to discover new data sets is the [Gardian](https://gardian.bigdata.cgiar.org/) website.